 From bass fishing on inland lakes to salmon charters off the Pacific coast, licensed guides and charter boats offer a wide range of fishing opportunities in Washington State.
 These licenses are required by law in most cases for anyone who accepts fees to take people fishing or operates a vessel from which people fish.

-This document describes WDFW license requirements for guides and charter boats.
-It also notes some additional licenses and inspections required by other agencies, although it does not purport to include all such requirements for local, state and federal jurisdictions.
-For additional assistance with WDFW licensing requirements please call (360) 902-2464.
+This document describes WDFW license requirements for fishing guides and charter boats.
+It also notes some additional licenses and inspections required by other agencies, although it does not purport to include all such requirements for local, state, and federal jurisdictions.
+For additional assistance with WDFW licensing requirements please call 360-902-2464, Option 4.

-To acquire an application for a non-salmon charter or guide license please contact a customer service representative at WDFW headquarters in Olympia:
+To acquire an application for a non-salmon charter or guide license please contact a Commercial Customer Service Specialist at WDFW headquarters in Olympia:

 Mail: WDFW – Commercial License Sales